 Medical malpractice is a serious event that can lead to grave consequences for its victims.
 There are a variety of negligent acts that can cause a medical malpractice accusation to arise.
 From failure to diagnose or treat to leaving surgical implements inside a patient and then sewing them back together, there are many horrible ways a doctor’s malpractice can have lasting consequences on a patient-turned-victim.

 If your doctor engages in a negligent act and then works quickly to “reverse” the problem, you may think you’re going to be okay.
 The truth is, even when actions are taken to quickly rectify a problem, even the most minor problems that arise due to medical malpractice can cause chronic harm.
 For example, if a surgeon leaves a medical implement inside his or her patient by accident, he or she may perform yet another surgery on the patient to remove the implement in a timely manner.
-However, the human body is not designed to sustain so much trauma in such a short time, and the victim may experience an abreaction to the act of being operated on again so soon after the fact—an operation that wouldn’t have been necessary at all if negligence hadn’t been a factor.
+However, the human body is not designed to sustain so much trauma in such a short time, and the victim may experience a reaction to the act of being operated on again so soon after the fact—an operation that wouldn’t have been necessary at all if negligence hadn’t been a factor.

 Experience and expertise matter.
 According to data published by the Center for Justice and Democracy, medical malpractice settlement award amounts are often reduced by the courts by as much as 70 percent.
-The reasons behind these award reductions are not clear, but by choosing an attorney who is a malpractice specialist in Sherman Oaks, you can increase your chances of getting the maximum compensation possible.
+The reasons behind these award reductions are not clear, but by choosing an attorney who is a malpractice specialist in California, you can increase your chances of getting the maximum compensation possible.

 Injury documentation is important in building a legal case against the physician who wronged you.
-Take photographs of applicable wounds or injuries and keep records of x-rays, ultrasounds and medical bills associated with your injury.
+Take photographs of applicable wounds or injuries and keep records of x-rays, ultrasounds, and medical bills associated with your injury.
 By keeping good records of the circumstances surrounding your malpractice-related injury or illness, you greatly improve the chances of receiving monetary compensation for your pain and suffering.

-If you or someone you love has been injured as a result of medical malpractice, contact a medical malpractice attorney in Sherman Oaks to find out what options are available to you under the law.
+If you or someone you love has been injured as a result of medical malpractice, contact a California medical malpractice attorney to find out what options are available to you under the law.
 The trained professionals at Mancini & Associates can evaluate your case for free, and help you get the maximum monetary award available as a victim of medical negligence.
 Contact us today for your free consultation.